Trial Marriage: Plot

-Wealthy, oft-married George Bannister (Charles Clary) has two daughters from different wives — the lively, flirtatious Constance Bannister (Sally Eilers), daughter of his first wife, Mrs. George Bannister (Naomi Childers), and the beautiful but calculating Grace Bannister (Thelma Todd), daughter of his fourth wife (Rosemary Theby).
+Wealthy, oft-married George Bannister has two daughters from different wives — the lively, flirtatious Constance Bannister, daughter of his first wife, Mrs. George Bannister, and the beautiful but calculating Grace Bannister, daughter of his fourth wife.

 Grace, used to winning men easily, is stung when a young admirer prefers the sparkling Constance.
-Matters escalate when Constance becomes engaged to Oliver Mowbray (Norman Kerry), a polished man about town.
-Neither takes the engagement very seriously, and Grace takes little comfort, especially after the arrival of Dr. Thorvald Ware (Jason Robards), an aloof, handsome young physician hailed as the “catch of the season.”
+Matters escalate when Constance becomes engaged to Oliver Mowbray, a polished man about town.
+Neither takes the engagement very seriously, and Grace takes little comfort, especially after the arrival of Dr. Thorvald Ware, an aloof, handsome young physician hailed as the “catch of the season.”

 Grace’s attempts to charm Thor meet with polite disinterest.
 His comment that the woman he loves must have “something more than a pair of pretty legs” makes her determined to conquer him.
 She invites him to a party announcing Constance and Oliver’s engagement, warning her sister not to “vamp” him.
 But when Thor pointedly refrains from the customary reception kiss, Constance’s curiosity is piqued.

-During the party, Thor is called away to save the gardener’s child (Billy Layman) from choking on a coin.
+During the party, Thor is called away to save the gardener’s child from choking on a coin.
 Constance goes along, watching him work with calm skill and realizing he is unlike any man she has known.
 Grace accuses Constance of trying to steal Thor as she once stole Oliver, but Constance airily replies that Grace may have Oliver back — she is already enjoying the challenge of awakening the reserved doctor’s interest.

 At a moonlit midnight bathing party at a fashionable Long Island club, Constance fails to draw Thor out.
 Bored, she slips away to drive home, only for Thor to join her in the car.
 In a secluded spot, the austere physician becomes a passionate lover, confessing his feelings and proposing marriage.
 Constance, knowing her own fickle nature, suggests a six-month trial marriage instead.
 Thor agrees, and they are wed.